 - Contextual ads based on anonymous data

 The Seers Consent Management Platform gathers prior users consent for the processing of personal data.
-Your website can further utilise this consent to permit Google Consent Mode to run all the website’s preferred Google services.
+Your website can further utilize this consent to permit GCM to run all the website’s preferred Google services.